Call 24/7

 The prevalence of Suboxone clinics in West Virginia signals a commitment to advancing addiction treatment through innovative and patient-focused approaches.
 The emphasis on Suboxone-based treatment over traditional methadone interventions reflects a conscious effort to address the unique challenges posed by the opioid epidemic in the state.
 This evolution in addiction care contributes to a comprehensive strategy aimed at improving the well-being of individuals affected by opioid dependence in West Virginia.

-Prestera Center For Mh Services Inc is a suboxone and methadone clinic in South Charleston, West Virginia situated in the 25303 zip code.
+Prestera Center For Mh Services Inc is a suboxone and methadone clinic in South Charleston, WV located in the 25303 zip code area.

 Location: 96 MacCorkle Avenue SW, South Charleston, WV 25303 in Kanawha County